sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 [OPTION END]

 Now, refresh the URL to check if record has been updated in the backend.
-As Sync is pressed, `UploadOffline.action` gets trigger to upload local changes from device to the backend and on success of this call, `DownloadOffline.action` is being called.
+As Sync is pressed, `UploadOffline.action` gets triggered to upload local changes from device to the backend and on success of this call, `DownloadOffline.action` is being called.

 ![MDK](img_037.png)